Reviews You Can Rely On

 Credit: Laura Casner

 It also took over a minute to drive a ½"x3" lag bolt to the full depth — in a properly predrilled hole, of course — and almost 30 seconds to remove it.
-This pales in comparison to the best impact drivers, which could set this screw in 15 seconds or less and remove it in 5.
+This pales in comparison to impact drivers, which could set this screw in 15 seconds or less and remove it in 5.

 Torque